-Firebird Youth Theater, Leo’s teen-run theater company, recently produced a stage adaptation of Alice’s Adventures in Wonderland, directed by Leo.
-In August 2015, National Youth Arts granted Firebird Youth Theater three awards and two nominations, including an award for outstanding direction.
+Firebird Youth Theater, Leo’s teen-run theater company, recently produced a stage adaptation of Treasure Island, directed by Leo.
+In August 2016, National Youth Arts granted Firebird Youth Theater four awards and five nominations, including an award for outstanding direction.

 Leo Lion – Outstanding Director